Title

 The "Masustansyang Pagkain para sa Batang Pilipino Act" is a Philippine law that establishes a national feeding program to provide nutritious meals to undernourished Filipino children, with a focus on school-based and supplemental feeding programs, health examinations, and nutrition education.

-The programs must provide at least one fortified meal for a period of not less than one hundred twenty (120) days in a year.
+The DSWD must provide at least one (1) fortified meal for a period of not less than one hundred twenty (120) days in a year for undernourished day care children.

-Prioritization is based on LGUs or schools with the highest prevalence of undernutrition among children aged three to grade six, available facilities or capability to implement the program, or those prioritizing the program and willing to provide counterpart resources.
+NGAs must create a five-year plan and prioritize areas that: (a) have the highest prevalence of undernutrition and nutrient-deficiency among children aged three (3) up to grade six; (b) have available facilities/capability to implement the Program; or (c) prioritize the Program locally and are willing to provide counterpart resources.

 Analyze Cases Smarter, Faster